 Why Give A Cat A Bath

 There are only a few cases wherein a cat warrants a bath.
 Bacterial and fungal infections often require a weekly full-body rinse with medicated shampoo as part of the treatment routine.
 Allergy, flea or tick infestations, and other causes of skin inflammation can also be soothed with regular bathing alongside prescribed medication.

-There are times when your cat has the bright idea to roll around in something smelly or sticky that she may find difficult to remove on her own.
+There are times when your cat has the bright idea to roll around in something smelly or sticky that she may find troublesome to remove on her own.
 Other times, there may be chemicals on her fur that could result in toxicity if licked and ingested.

 Your cat may need your help in proper grooming if she is arthritic or obese.
 These conditions make it difficult for her to reach certain parts of her body, resulting in dirt build-up and fur matting.
 When it comes to breeds, you may be surprised that it’s the furless cat breeds that require more frequent bathing.
 Their skin produces more oil as protection, and leaving the greasy layers to accumulate can attract dirt and pathogens.